-Mission Timeline SummaryInSight is scheduled to launch in May 2018, followed by six months of cruise to Mars, arrival, and Mars surface operations.
+Mission Timeline SummaryInSight launched on May 5, 2018.
+This is followed by six months of cruise to Mars, arrival, and Mars surface operations.

 The phases of the InSight mission include: